Conservation Week 2019

 The New Zealand Scout Association originally kicked off Conservation Week for New Zealand in 1969.
 The Nature Conservation Council then had a turn at running the campaign, while other organisations like the Post Office Savings Bank, Caltex Oil NZ, and The Todd Foundation came to the party with educational resources.

-Famous artists like Friedensreich Hundertwasser and Don Binney have contributed their art for previous campaigns—you can check out some posters of the past on the Conservation blog.
+Famous artists like Friedensreich Hundertwasser and Don Binney have contributed their art for previous campaigns.

 When the Department of Conservation was formed in 1987 it took over the Conservation Week duties, and has since worked with other groups, businesses, councils and agencies to make it all happen.